andresfelipe9619/AudioBaked/README.md

 ```

 **2. Extract audio from a video, then generate transcripts and a business analysis:**
-This is efficient as Whisper only processes the audio file.

 ```bash
 python main.py my_client_call.mp4 --extract-audio --analyze